snyk-labs/java-goof/README.md

 </tbody>
 </table>

+View technology may vary for each framework.
+Here, JSP views are (re)used for most of current implementations.

 URLs under `/user/*` and `/todos/*` must be accessible to only logged users.
 This requirement should be implemented using a servlet filter or equivalent (Struts interceptor, Spring MVC interceptor, etc)

+Note that security is not addressed since not all frameworks provide security support.

 Form validation should be done using Bean Validation API (JSR303).
 Form backing beans are already defined with validation constraints in the `todolist-web-common` module.
 All you have to do is to integrate the validation logic with the framework in use.

-Note that security is not addressed since not all frameworks provide security support.

-Finally, view technology may vary for each framework.
-Here, JSP views are (re)used for most of current implementations.
+Finally, you can use the static html template located in `src/site/template` as a starting point to implement the application.

 ## Build and run Todolist MVC